danny-desousa/Portfolio-Projects/README.md

 ## Welcome

-I'm a former baseball player and instructor who has transitioned into business analytics.
-I bring the same discipline, curiosity, and drive into data—looking for patterns, asking the right questions, and solving problems with real-world datasets.
-This repository showcases hands-on analytics projects developed using SQL, Excel, and Tableau.
+I'm a former baseball player and instructor who has transitioned into business analytics, bringing the same discipline, curiosity, and drive to uncover patterns and solve problems with data.
+This repository showcases hands-on projects I've developed using SQL, Excel, and Tableau.

 ## Projects